veillette/physics-book/contents/ch22MoreApplicationsOfMagnetism.md

 **Magnetic resonance imaging (MRI)** is one of the most useful and rapidly growing medical imaging tools.
-It non-invasively produces two-dimensional and three-dimensional images of the body that provide important medical information with none of the hazards of x-rays.
+It non-invasively produces two-dimensional and three-dimensional images of the body that provide important medical information with none of the hazards of X-rays.
 MRI is based on an effect called **nuclear magnetic resonance (NMR)** in which an externally applied magnetic field interacts with the nuclei of certain atoms, particularly those of hydrogen ( protons).
 These nuclei possess their own small magnetic fields, similar to those